bluesky-social/feed-generator/README.md

 ]
 ```

-However, we include an additionl location to attach some context.
+However, we include an additional location to attach some context.
 Here is the full schema:

 ```ts
 type SkeletonItem = {